MatthewCech/ASCIIPlayer/README.md

-#ASCIIPlayer
+# ASCIIPlayer
-ASCIIPlayer A lightweight command-line audio visualizer that allows you to play all sorts of audio formats in your terminal!
+ASCIIPlayer is a lightweight command-line audio visualizer that allows you to play all sorts of audio formats in your terminal!

 How to run:
 - Download the installer from www.asciiplayer.com or download the standalone executable